 Programmes requiring Disclosure and Barring Service (DBS) checks

 There is a separate process that involves DBS checks for those applying for certain programmes, such as teaching, health or social-work related programmes.
 In these cases the process is managed by receiving academic departments and is separate from the criminal conviction process described here.

 Process for handling cases of declared relevant convictions

-If you have declared a criminal conviction, the Director of Graduate Admissions may contact you to seek further information on the conviction and to explain the procedure to you.
+If you have declared a criminal conviction, the Director of Graduate Admissions will contact you to seek further information on the conviction and to explain the procedure to you.
 It may also be necessary to approach third parties in order to request additional information (for example referees or your probation officer).
 Your permission will always be obtained before approaching such third parties.

 Criminal Conviction Panel

-Details of the offence will be considered by a Criminal Conviction Panel (CCP), comprising the Director of Graduate Admissions, the Director of Student Welfare and Support Services, the UAB Director of Graduate Studies, and a representative from the accepting college, where applicable.
+Details of any relevant, unspent offence will be considered by a Criminal Conviction Panel (CCP), comprising the Director of Graduate Admissions, the Director of Student Welfare and Support Services, the UAB Director of Graduate Studies, and a representative from the accepting college, where applicable.
 In the event that an accepting college has not yet been determined, the chair of the Graduate Committee of the Conference of Colleges or their nominee will be invited to join the CCP.
 A representative of Legal Services will be available to provide advice to the CCP.

 The CCP will reach a decision on behalf of the University and will convey this decision to the academic department.
 It will also issue this decision as a recommendation to the accepting college.
-If the accepting college requires further information before accepting the recommendation of the CCP, the Director of Graduate Admissions will obtain your consent to share the documents available to the CCP with the accepting college.
+If the accepting college requires further information before accepting the recommendation of the CCP, the Director of Graduate Admissions will obtain the applicant's consent to share the documents available to the CCP with the accepting college.